Amallsa/Game-review-site/README.md

 Feel free to fork this repository, make your changes, and submit a pull request.
 Contributions are always welcome!

 License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License

-yaml
-Copy code

----

-انسخه بالكامل، واذهب إلى صفحة التعديل في GitHub، والصقه هناك ثم اضغط "Commit changes".